JonasEngelen84/DVS/README.md

 # Move the .db file from DVS/DVS.EntityFramework to DVS/DVS.WPF/bin/Debug/net8.0-windows.
 If a .db file already exists there, replace it!

+🤝 Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.

+📧 Contact

 If you have any questions or issues, feel free to create an issue or contact me!
 Happy Coding! 🚀